 Saturday 25 September (10am-5pm): Moths to a Flame

-Art & Energy will be in residence with a temporary installation and creative activity for all ages as part of their Moths to a Flame project.
+Art & Energy were in residence with a temporary installation and creative activity for visitors of all ages as part of their Moths to a Flame project.

 Wednesday 15 September: Late opening until 10pm

-The exhibition will stay open into the evening to coincide with the Quay Words event in the Transit Shed, with Marcus Vergette joining poet and musician Anthony Joseph.
-The Stone Carillon marble bell sculpture will be played at intervals throughout the evening.
+The exhibition stayed open into the evening to coincide with the Quay Words event in the Transit Shed in which Marcus Vergette joined poet and musician Anthony Joseph.
+The Stone Carillon marble bell sculpture was played at intervals throughout the evening.

 Friday 24 September: Late opening until 10pm

-Enjoy some tunes as DJ Dr John animates the building with music from around the world.
-The Art & Energy Collective will be in residence with a temporary installation and creative activity as part of their Moths to a Flame project.
+DJ Dr John animated the building with music from around the world.
+The Art & Energy Collective were in residence with a temporary installation and creative activity as part of their Moths to a Flame project.

 Watch a short film about some of the work in the exhibition: